 Only stockholders of record at the close of business on the Record Date will be entitled to vote at the Annual Meeting.
-On this Record Date, there were [x] shares of common stock outstanding and entitled to vote.
+On this Record Date, there were 96,628,811 shares of common stock outstanding and entitled to vote.
 Each outstanding share of common stock shall entitle the holder thereof to one vote.